SlenderStone/MessageHandler.Documentation/architecture/endpoints.md

 For ingress:

-* Azure EventHubs for high scale ingress: These babies can handle up to a million messages per second, each.
+* Azure EventHubs for high scale ingress: These entities can handle up to a million messages per second, each.
 Needless to say that most use cases need less capacity per endpoint, so we do share these entities between multiple endpoints by default.
 * As an authentication mechanism for ingress we leverage Shared Access Signatures on Publisher Policies, so that each endpoint is individually secured and revocable.
 * Our gateway software continuously processes these EventHubs and routes the messages towards the correct channels, based on 'route authorizations' and 'additional restrictions' that you can define in the administrative UI.
 Note: channel architecture is discussed in a separate article.